craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. In the Navigation menu, select **Solutions > Information protection**.

   Note that sensitivity labels can also be modified in the Office 365 Security & Compliance admin center (Classification > Sensitivity labels) and the Microsoft 365 security admin center (Classification > Sensitivity labels).

+1. If you see a message to turn on the ability to process content in Office online files, then select **Turn on now**.

 1. Select **+Create a label**.